Waseem0718/GitDemo/README.md

 # GitDemo
-This repository is used to work with git
+This repository is used to work with Git